-Choose your policy start state, enter payment details, and complete purchase.
+Choose your policy start state, enter payment details, and complete the purchase.

 Final Word on GEICO

-GEICO is the second-largest insurance company in the United States, and the company insures millions of drivers across the country.
+GEICO is the second-largest insurance company in the United States, insuring millions of drivers nationwide.

 Today, GEICO is known for offering affordable car insurance to drivers in all states.
 GEICO offers some of the best rates on car insurance to drivers with all different backgrounds, driving histories, and demographic information.